dakrone/eisago/README.md

 ;; :doc and :source shortened to fit here
 ```

-Or, run the web server and try some REST calls (these examples assume
+Or, run the web server and try some REST calls (the default port is 5000):
-you imported clojure-1.4.0.json.gz):

 ```
 % lein run